orbisoperations/catalyst-tak-adapter/README.md

 ## Producer

-The producter takes data from the TAK Server and supplies it to Catalyst.
+The producer takes data from the TAK Server and supplies it to Catalyst.

+### Local Storage